 Step 1 – Bicep Curl Stance

-Being in the right stance is crucial for standing exercises.
+Being in the right stance is crucial for standing exercises – especially ones requiring heavier weights, like the military press, for instance.
 It helps you distribute weight more evenly across your body and keep your spine straight.

 The stance for dumbbell curls is simple: Stand with your feet facing forward, shoulder width apart, and keep your knees relaxed.
 Hold the dumbbells at your side in a neutral position, with your palms facing inwards.
 Don’t worry about dumbbell weight, we’ll deal with that later.